KimmyKx/Unity-FPS-Interaction/README.md

 - Clone this repository
 - Open it in Unity Editor
 - To move around press WASD or arrow keys
-- To interact with objects right click on them
+- To interact with objects left click on them